 In 2015 we recalled all of the hives, refurbished them and relocated them inside the conservancy at ranger posts, providing excellent security.
 We received a generous donation from Africa Exchange for all of the equipment needed to harvest and bottle the honey ourselves, and we trained one of our team members, Ntimama Maatany, in professional beekeeping.
 The women members of this project help Ntimama to bottle and decorate the organic honey produced from their hives, which The Maa Trust then sells on their behalf to camps and lodges throughout the Mara.
 This enables us to complete the process in-house, ensuring that the women who own the hives receive 100% of the profits.

-Our first harvest sold out before we could even bottle it, and we are very excited for the next wild blossom to bloom across the Mara so that the hives will fill again with delicious, organic Maa Honey.
+Our harvests sell out before we can even bottle it, and we are always very excited for the next wild blossom to bloom across the Mara so that the hives will fill again with delicious, organic Maa Honey.